-Reverse sneezing is a disconcerting event in which a dog makes an alarming respiratory sound, similar to a honking noise.
-This understandably leads pet owners to think that their dog is having trouble breathing and in grave danger.
+Reverse sneezing in dogs is a disconcerting event in which a dog makes an alarming respiratory sound, similar to a honking noise.
+This weird noise understandably leads pet owners to think that their dog is having trouble breathing or is choking and in grave danger.
 These episodes are followed by a warp-speed drive to the ER where we generally assess a happy dog wagging his or her tail and giving us the look of, “Not sure what all the fuss is about, but boy, that sure was a fun car ride!”

-Reverse sneezing is a condition that usually does not need any treatment.
-It is called reverse sneezing because it sounds a bit like a dog “inhaling sneezes” or “snorting backwards.”
-These episodes are short-lived and usually resolved by the time of presentation, leaving us veterinarians to (embarrassingly) try to mimic the noise in the exam room.
-This video shows a typical reverse sneezing episode.
+Reverse sneezing in dogs is a condition that usually does not need any treatment.
+It is called reverse sneezing because it sounds a bit like a dog “inhaling sneezes,” “snorting backwards,” "huffing cough," or "honking cough."
+These backward sneezing episodes are short-lived and usually resolved by the time you get into the veterinarian office, leaving us veterinarians to (embarrassingly) try to mimic the noise in the exam room.
+The video below shows a typical reverse sneezing episode.

-What is the cause and what is my pet experiencing when this happens?
+What is the cause of reverse sneezing and why is my dog experiencing when this happens?

 The most common cause of reverse sneezing is an irritation of the soft palate and throat that results in a spasm.
 The dog’s neck will stretch outward and the chest will expand during the spasm as it tries harder to inhale.
 The trachea narrows during this time, and it’s hard to get the normal amount of air into the lungs.
-All of these actions together result in the disturbing display.
+All of these actions together result in the disturbing display of a reverse sneeze.

 - eating or drinking